-The Neukom Family Foundation has also given to the University of Puget Sound, the Ashesi University Foundation, and Columbia University, for example.
+The Neukom Family Foundation has also given to the University of Puget Sound, the Ashesi University Foundation, and Columbia University.

 The Neukom Family Foundation also supports groups like the Rural Development Institute, "a nonprofit organization that partners with governments and local organizations to secure legal land rights for world’s poorest families;" the Plymouth Housing Group, which helps provide housing for the homelessness; the National Women's Law Center; Children's Rights; the Innocence Project; and the King County Sexual Assault Resource Center.
 The foundation also gives to a Seattle-area food bank and some environmental causes, primarily on the West Coast.

 FAMILY PLANNING: The Neukom Family Foundation gave a significant percentage of its total charitable contributions in 2014 and 2015 to family-planning organizations, including Planned Parenthood, the National Center for Children and Families, and Marie Stopes International, which provides contraception and abortion services to women in 37 countries worldwide.